decentralised-dataexchange/data-exchange-agreements/docs/datadisclosure-agreement-specification.md

 ### Data intermediaries enabling data exchange

 iGrant.io is a data exchange platform that helps organisations access personal data in a sustainable and human-centric manner.
 Using iGrant.io’s data exchange services, organisations gain access to verifiable, auditable and data regulatory compliant personal data.
-Every data exchange has an associated DA that records conditions for an organisation to process personal data in accordance with data regulations, such as the GDPR and the Data Governance Act, as illustrated in Figure 1 below.
+Every data exchange transaction has an associated DA that records conditions for an organisation to process personal data in accordance with data regulations, such as the GDPR and the Data Governance Act, as illustrated in Figure 1 below.

 ![](images/iGrant.io_MyDataOperator.svg)
 *Figure 1.
 A data exchange ecosystem using a data intermediary*

 ### Data exchange agreement landscape

 In a data exchange ecosystem, there are a number of agreements that are required to legally validate data exchanges.
-This chapter introduces various data exchange agreements (DEXA) and the relationships that exist between organisations and individuals, depending on their roles in different personal data usage scenarios.
+This chapter introduces various Data Exchange Agreements (DEXA) and the relationships that exist between organisations and individuals, depending on their roles in different personal data usage scenarios.
 The various agreements involved can be classified into four broad categories as shown in Figure 2 below.
 These are agreements between:

 1. An individual and an organisation,
 2. Two organisations (DS and DUS),